Why You Should Track Analytics Long Term and How to Do It Effectively

 Tracking analytics is valuable in itself.
 It provides insight that enables smarter training and targeted improvements.
-But, to truly maximize its benefits requires it to be done consistently and for a longer period of time.
+But, to truly maximize the benefits of tracking swim training data, it should be done consistently and for a longer period of time.

 To observe patterns and trends